 The Difference Between Exterminators and Carpet Cleaners

-In order to effectively kill all of the bed bugs, an exterminator is your best option.
+An exterminator is your best option to kill all the bed bugs effectively.
 Exterminators use heaters to keep the room temperature above the killing point for bed bugs for an extended period.
-In some situations your pest control professional will use a combination of spray or powder insecticides formulated specifically for bed bugs.
+In some situations, your pest control professional will use a combination of spray or powder insecticides explicitly formulated for bed bugs.
 This is helpful if wall insulation prevents the heat from fully affecting areas that the bugs might retreat into.

 On the other hand, carpet cleaners use steam.
 While it is called steam cleaning, the more accurate term is hot water extraction.
 Although this process technically gets hot enough (220-240 degrees Fahrenheit), carpet cleaning technicians cannot expose each spot for the time required to exterminate the bed bugs.

 Carpet cleaners use steam cleaning to destroy dust mites, making your carpet and upholstery (including mattresses) look and smell great.
-They should not however advertise in any way that they can kill bedbugs or fleas.
+Though there may be bed bugs in the carpet, they should not advertise in any way that they can kill bedbugs or fleas.
 Advertising that as a benefit could in effect place the carpet cleaning company in the category of exterminator.
 Exterminators are in a completely different industry with different training, hazards, OSHA and EPA compliance, certifications, insurance and licensing.

 Call the Professionals